![]() |

 Booking opens up to 6 months ahead, although dates after the mid-December timetable change usually open in mid-October.
 I recommend registering when prompted, as you can then log in at any time to check or re-print your tickets.

 RJX or RJ = railjet, EC = EuroCity.
-BRB = Bayerische Regiobahn, these are the slower regional trains.
+RE5 = Bayerische Regiobahn, these are the slower regional trains.

-If you buy one ticket covering several people, only one name is necessary to verify that the print-your-own ticket is yours.
+If you buy one ticket covering several people, only one passenger name is necessary to support the ticket.

 -